 - Sex Offense Policy

-These goals are outlined in our report, A Roadmap for Change: Federal Policy Recommendations for Addressing the Criminalization of LGBT People and People Living with HIV.
+These goals are outlined in our report, A Roadmap for Change: Federal Policy Recommendations for Addressing the Criminalization of LGBTQIA2S+ People and People Living with HIV/AIDS.

-The Working Group is dedicated to balancing the unequal range of unequal laws and policies that dehumanize, victimize, and criminalize LGBTQIA2S+ people and PLWH.
-As a coalition, the Working Group has created and agreed on a set of guiding principles to determine our policy positions and provide a framework to realize our overall efforts to reform criminal justice for LGBTQIA2S+ people and PLWH.
+The Working Group is dedicated to balancing the unequal range of unequal laws and policies that dehumanize, victimize, and criminalize LGBTQIA2S+ people and PLWHA.
+As a coalition, the Working Group has created and agreed on a set of guiding principles to determine our policy positions and provide a framework to realize our overall efforts to reform the criminal legal system for LGBTQIA2S+ people and PLWHA.

 Our principles are as follows